-Hormonal changes have a huge impact on women’s dental and oral health, with alterations of hormonal imbalance occurring at puberty, during menstrual cycle, pregnancy, and post-menopause.
+It impacts a woman’s oral health, with alterations of hormonal imbalance during Puberty, menstrual cycle, pregnancy, and post-menopause.

 Understanding Hormones And Dental Health

-During pregnancy, women tend to experience a drastic change in their oral health.
-During the second to eighth weeks of pregnancy, and sometimes even after the pregnancy, women experience gestational gum disease.
+During pregnancy, women often experience significant changes in their overall oral health.
+Women experience gestational gum disease during the second to eighth weeks of pregnancy and sometimes even after pregnancy.

-Menopause is the fixed stop in the hormonal roller coaster in a woman’s life.
-It marks the end of the woman’s fertile years and declines estrogen and progesterone.
-This sudden imbalance of hormones affect oral health and causes very serious dental or oral conditions.
+Menopause marks the end of the hormonal roller coaster in a woman’s life.
+It marks the end of a woman’s fertile years and causes a decline in estrogen and progesterone levels.
+The sudden imbalance of hormones affect oral health, leading to severe oral issues.

 How Parathyroid Hormones Affect Oral Health